Azure/azure-quickstart-templates/xtremedata-dbx-cluster-centos/README.md

 # XtremeData Inc dbX cluster template

+*This template is using a custom CentOS 6 image that includes the XtremeData dbX software and relevant scripts.
+Since currently it is not possible to create VMs using a custom "user image" that is located in a different storage account, this template demonstrates a workaround to use a small helper VM and simple bash script using Azure CLI to copy the image from the XtremeData's storage account to the newly created storage account defined in the template prior to the creation of the rest of the VMs from that image.*

 Create dbX cluster (please be patient, deployment of a trial version takes about 30 minutes)

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fxtremedata%2Fazure-quickstart-templates%2Fmaster%2Fxtremedata-dbx-cluster-centos%2Fazuredeploy.json)